Newsletter Prompts: From Idea to Send in 30 Min

 • Founder-led startup updates

-• Re-engagement of a dormant subscriber list
+• Re-engaging a dormant subscriber list

 1. Subject lines that get opened